 Modern Disc Golf History in the U.S. (1970).

 Despite having never heard of the International Frisbee Association (IFA) that Ed Headrick and Wham-O had put together, or ever seeing a copy of the IFA Newsletter, Jim Palmeri, his brother, and a small group of people from Rochester, NY, had been playing disc golf as a competitive sport on a regular basis since August of 1970, including tournaments and weekly league play.
 By 1973, they had even promoted two City of Rochester Disc Frisbee Championship events which featured disc golf as the main event.
 In 1970, the Berkeley Frisbee Group established a standardized 18 hole object course on the Berkeley campus in California.
-Also in 1970, north of the border in Canada, an object disc golf course in Queens Park, Toronto.
-University of Michigan Nichols Arboretum in Ann Arbor had a mapped out Frisbee golf object course, designed in 1973.
+Also in 1970, North of the border in Canada, an object disc golf course in Queens Park, Toronto.

 1976, the introduction of the standardized disc golf target and the first players association.
 Ed Headrick of Wham-O introduced the formal disc golf target with chains and a basket called the disc pole hole.
 Also in 1976, Headrick formed the Disc Golf Association (DGA), then later the Professional Disc Golf Association (PDGA).
 Headrick abandoned his trademark on the term “Disc Golf,” and turned over control and administration of the PDGA to the growing body of disc golf players.
 “Steady Ed” Headrick began thinking about the sport during his time at Wham-O Toys where he designed and patented the modern day Frisbee.
 Headrick designed and installed the first standardized target course in what was then known as Oak Grove Park in La Cañada Flintridge, California.
 (Today the park is known as Hahamongna Watershed Park).
 Ed founded “The International Frisbee Association (IFA)”.
 Headrick coined and trademarked the term “Disc Golf” when formalizing the sport and patented the Disc Pole Hole, the first disc golf target to incorporate chains and a basket on a pole.